eddie-sc-zhu/car-free-city/README.md

 | 80% | +3.8% | −18.4% | 24% |

-Deeper discounts recruit more employers (and more riders) but dilute revenue per boarding; past ~50% the revenue loss feeds back through the service loop.
-The operator cuts frequency, convenience falls, and the ridership lift itself starts to shrink.
+Deeper discounts recruit more employers (and more riders) but dilute revenue per boarding.
+And at past ~50% the revenue loss feeds back through the service loop.
+The operator has to cut frequency, and convenience falls, leading the ridership to shrink.

 ### So is it a net win? (preliminary)